Chronic/Pain Conditions >> Sciatica

 To Request an Action Plan to address Low Back Pain Click Here

 To attend a FREE Class on this topic, Click Here

-When you are ready to get to the source of your sciatica, Dr. Huntoon has 26 years helping people with this challenging condition.
+When you are ready to get to the source of your Sciatica, Dr. Huntoon has 27 years helping people solve this challenging condition once and for all.

 We look forward to meeting you.

 Sciatica refers to pain, weakness, numbness, or tingling in the leg.
 It is caused by injury to or pressure on the Sciatic nerve.
 Sciatica may be a symptom of another medical problem, not a medical condition on its own.

 Sciatica pain can vary widely.
 It may feel like a mild tingling, dull ache, or a burning sensation.
 In some cases, the pain is severe enough to make a person unable to move.
 The pain most often occurs on one side.
 Some people have sharp pain in one part of the leg or hip and numbness in other parts.
 The pain or numbness may also be felt on the back of the calf or on the sole of the foot.
 The affected leg may feel weak.
 The pain often starts slowly.

 The health care provider will perform a physical exam.
 This may show:

 Tests determine the suspected causes.
 They are often not needed unless pain is severe or long lasting.
 They may include:

 Sciatica occurs when there is pressure or damage to the sciatic nerve.
 This nerve starts in the lower spine and runs down the back of each leg.